Golden Road Arts Presents Free Art Lessons in Public Parks the Summer of 2026

-After several successful years of free summer art events, Golden Road Arts and the Hillsboro Public Library are proud to partner once again to bring hands-on art lessons to kids in Hillsboro, Oregon.
-Through the Art in the Park series, Golden Road Arts will host 15 free events in parks across Hillsboro, delivering creative, engaging art experiences for elementary and middle school children in the community.
-Taking place throughout June, July and August of 2025, these free events are designed to inspire artistic exploration and provide fun, enriching activities for school-aged kids all summer long.
+After several successful years of free summer art events, Golden Road Arts is partnering with local libraries to bring hands-on art lessons to kids in Hillsboro and North Plains, Oregon.
+Through the Art in the Park series, Golden Road Arts will host free events in parks across Hillsboro, delivering creative, engaging art experiences for elementary and middle school children in the community.
+Taking place throughout July and August of 2026, these free events are designed to inspire artistic exploration and provide fun, enriching activities for school-aged kids all summer long.

 DUE TO OCCASIONAL HEAT SPELLS, CHECK WITH OUR FACEBOOK PAGE OR THE LIBRARY FOR STATUS OF EVENTS.